-Tinto has a Bachelor of Nursing and a Postgraduate Certificate in Critical Care.
-He also has Masters of Health Management from UNSW.
+Tinto has a Bachelor of Nursing and Postgraduate Certificate in Critical Care.
+He also holds a Masters of Health Management from UNSW.
 Prior to commencing the program he has experience working in areas of quality improvement, change management, research and clinical projects.

 Sarah joined the Health Management Internship Program in 2022.
-Her first placement is at Northern Health in the Partnerships team.
+Her first placement was at Northern Health in the Operations team and Transformation Unit.
+She is currently completing her second placement at Mercy Health in the Operations team.

 Sarah holds a Bachelor of Physiotherapy (Honours) from Monash University.
 She is currently completing a Master of Health Services Management at Griffith University.
 Prior to joining the program Sarah worked as a Physiotherapist across multiple public and private tertiary hospitals in Victoria providing care in acute, subacute and community settings.